Kiyoshika/libcfs/docs/PATH.md

     * These functions are prefixed with a `v` to indicate variable arguments
 * With a `char**` dynamic array of `char*` - useful if the path is dynamically generated at run time

-And finally, there are two additional options:
+And finally, there are three additional options:
+* Prepend the path delimiter at the beginning of the path
 * Create directory paths - adds a trailing `/` or `\` on windows
 * Create file paths - ignores trailing delimiter